 One mechanical issue which requires no expertise is “overthrowing.”
 If you throw your absolute hardest with every pitch, you are much more likely to get injured.

 I tried to learn proper mechanics from books and videos at first but found it difficult to assimilate.
 So I had my son refine his mechanics with seven one-on-one half hour pitching lessons with former minor league pitcher Josh Cephas.
 I observed so I could learn how to teach it.
-I plan on one or two checkup lessons each year to make sure he hasn’t developed any bad habits.
-Leagues can facilitate the teaching of proper mechanics by requiring coaches to attend a pitching workshop once each year.
+Leagues can facilitate the teaching of proper mechanics by requiring coaches to attend a pitching workshop once each year, or better yet having a professional pitching trainer who attends several practices for each team in the league.

 The rest of this guide is a collection of specific actions that coaches, players, and parents can take that I’ve gathered from many different sources, including discussions with professional baseball coaches.